A few days later, Jasmine’s phone buzzed with a text message and without looking at the name, she already knew who it was..

 He nodded.
 “You’re not wrong.
 But also, is that how you want your family to find out?”

-Once she had ultimately decided to change her profile picture the following Tuesday, Jasmine had to mute her phone because of the various family members constantly calling and texting to voice their opinions.
+Once she had decided to change her profile picture the following Tuesday, Jasmine had to mute her phone because of the various family members incessantly calling and texting to voice their opinions.
 Of all the reactions, Alex’s was the most irritating, having left a voicemail.

 “What the fuck, Jas?
 How do you not tell me that you’re dating my best friend?
 I feel like that warrants at least a text message.
 Also, I called it.
 Henry owes me twenty bucks, so thanks for that.
 But still, you should have told me.
 I’m not surprised, but you should have told me.”

-Jasmine threw her phone across the room and into the couch when she had first listened to it.
-Once she got over the initial irritation, however, she texted Leo.
+Jasmine threw her phone across the room and into the couch.
+Once she got over her initial irritation, however, she texted Leo.

 >>> Jasmine: Alex knows and apparently bet on us dating after the elevator